araclx/archestyle/packages/xo-config-base/README.md

 `xo` configuration adopted by ARACLX Foundation to make our releases and commuting more transparent and suitable for developers.

+### Known Bug

+This package may need to instal some eslint plguins, we're working to precise this configuration.

 ### Installation

 ```